Healthcare Debates: Single-Payer vs. Multi-Payer

 As to the question of how it will be paid for, it’s clear that any form of single-payer healthcare would require new taxes.
 But does that mean higher payroll taxes, income taxes, or sales taxes?
 Each has its own set of consequences and its own set of vocal opponents.
 Senators Elizabeth Warren and Bernie Sanders have proposed increasing taxes on the top one percent of the country in order to provide medical coverage for every American.
 Still, little can rile the average American more than the T-word from the mouth of a politician.
 Even though the out-of-pocket costs would be comparable (or less) than what people pay now, the average American may have more of a problem paying their government than they would a private company for the same service.

 The retort to both of these questions is that a single-payer system saves people money in the long run.
 By eliminating for-profit private insurers, a single-payer model would cut the administrative costs of medical facilities.
 The government would pay something closer to an at-cost price.
 Currently, under the multi-payer model, the U.S. spends the most out of a list of rich countries and its health outcomes are also some of the worst.
-Reducing administrative costs to levels on-par with single-payer systems in Scotland and Canada could save the U.S. over $150 billion annually, according to a study published in Health Affairs.
+Reducing administrative costs to levels on par with single-payer systems in Scotland and Canada could save the U.S. over $150 billion annually, according to a study published in Health Affairs.

 Americans are right to see cost as a critical issue with healthcare.
 But a single-payer system seeks to alleviate, rather than exacerbate, the problem.
-A single-payer system could ensure that no one goes broke fighting cancer or no one goes into bankruptcy from a workplace injury.
+A single-payer system could ensure that no one goes broke fighting cancer or that no one goes into bankruptcy from a workplace injury.
 But it would require each American to dig just a fraction deeper into their pockets, invest in their future, and save everyone money over the long run.

 Healthcare Quality: Equity vs. Efficiency